 Now to show us how to really organize a kitchen, we decided to consult the pros (aka recipe creators who spend hours navigating pantry shelves and reaching for spices every single day).
 We tasked some of our favorite foodies—Tieghan Gerard of Half Baked Harvest, Claire Thomas of The Kitchy Kitchen, Holly Erickson of The Modern Proper, Kate Ramos of Hola Jalapeño, and Rebecca Firth of Displaced Housewife—with a particularly daunting challenge.
 We asked them to show us exactly how they'd organize their own kitchens with just $100 to spend at IKEA.

 Trust us when we say that you're going to want to add everything these recipe creators recommended to your cart.
-Keep scrolling to shop five foodie-approved IKEA kitchen organization edits.
+Keep scrolling to shop these foodie-approved IKEA kitchen organization edits.

 Tieghan Gerard of Half Baked Harvest